Resonances extracted in truncated partial-wave analysis are effective mixtures of angular momenta (Possible implications for H\"ohler's clustering): Introduction

+A particularly suggestive phenomenological example is provided by a classic observation of H\"ohler in $\pi N$ scattering.
+In his analysis of partial waves, H\"ohler noted that resonance poles assigned to different angular momenta and parities often appear to bunch together near a few common complex energies, and he raised the possibility that the observed spectrum might be describable in terms of only a few poles of the invariant amplitudes rather than many independent poles in separate partial waves~\cite{Hoehler1983}.
+This phenomenon, which we refer to as H\"ohler's clustering, is conceptually striking precisely because partial waves are normally expected to carry definite angular momentum.
+The appearance of closely grouped poles across different waves therefore raises a basic question: can such clustering arise, at least in part, as an effective consequence of the truncation procedure used to extract partial-wave information in practice?

+The problem was discussed explicitly by Kirchbach and by Losanow and Kirchbach, who treated the H\"ohler clusters as a genuine structural feature of the baryon spectrum~\cite{Kirchbach1997,LosanowKirchbach1998}.
+In present Particle Data Group compilations, however, the situation is less visually transparent than in the older Karlsruhe--Helsinki era, because current resonance listings combine information from a broader set of hadronic and photoproduction analyses and retain only the more firmly established states in the summary tables~\cite{PDG2024}.
+At the same time, the PDG emphasizes that reliable resonance claims require sufficiently complete partial-wave bases and explicit tests of the effect of higher partial waves~\cite{PDG2024}.
+This makes the possible role of truncation especially relevant, even if H\"ohler-type clustering is regarded only as one particularly visible manifestation of a more general problem.

-The purpose of this paper is to make this point explicit in the simplest possible setting.
-We formulate the truncation problem directly at the level of bilinear observables and show that the optimal truncated description is a coupled nonlinear fit, not a coefficient-by-coefficient projection.
-We then demonstrate the mechanism in a minimal scalar toy model, where a Hermitian bilinear constructed from a Legendre expansion truncated at order $2$ is approximated by a Hermitian bilinear truncated at order $1$.
-In that example, the fitted low-order coefficients depend on bilinear combinations of all coefficients contributing to the retained moments, thereby making the induced angular-momentum mixing completely explicit.
+The purpose of this paper is to formulate the truncation mechanism explicitly in the simplest possible setting and to explore one of its possible phenomenological consequences.
+We begin by formulating the bilinear truncation problem for a scalar partial-wave expansion and by demonstrating the mechanism explicitly in a minimal toy model, where a Hermitian bilinear constructed from a Legendre expansion truncated at order 2 is approximated by one truncated at order 1.
+After that, we return to H\"ohler's clustering and discuss how truncation-induced mixing of pole-bearing quantities can provide a natural source of cross-wave correlations in extracted resonance content.
+Although the explicit derivation is given for scalar scattering, the algebraic mechanism is general and applies equally to Legendre-moment analyses and to TPWA studies of photoproduction observables.

-Although the derivation is given for scalar scattering, the algebraic point is general.
-The same structure underlies Legendre-moment analyses and TPWA fits of photoproduction observables, because these observables are likewise bilinear in the underlying amplitudes.
-The conclusion is therefore not merely formal: whenever resonances are inferred from truncated bilinear fits, one must distinguish carefully between the true resonances of the full problem and the truncation-dependent effective resonances extracted by the fit.